nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This section describes the format and specifications of each field.

 #### Name
-The name of the person.
+The name of a person.
 * Names should only contain alphanumeric characters and spaces, and it should not be blank.
 * Particularly, non-alphanumeric characters or special characters like `/`, `@` and `?` are disallowed.

+#### Address
+The home address of a person.
+* Addresses can take any values.

 #### NRIC
 NRIC is a unique identifier given to all Singaporeans.